Bhumikakri/jobApp_Api/README.md

-# using method All jobApplication Api
+# Using Method All JobApplication Api
 ### for save the job
 - POST- https://jobapp-api-3gn6.onrender.com/api/v1/job
 ### for show all the job